AI Forums 2026

 Join Extension and UW-Madison experts at one of four locations throughout the state to gain a clear understanding of how local and tribal governments can use AI.

-Through hands-on sessions and lectures tailored to address the unique needs of local government, participants will gain critical tools and strategies.
+Through hands-on sessions and discussions tailored to address the unique needs of local and tribal governments, participants will gain critical tools and strategies.

 About